 Ok!
 Time for the taste-test.

 We got out our fancy ice cream bowls, filled them and dug in.

 Oooooh Myyyy!
 It was amazing!
 You could’ve knocked me over with a feather.
 I couldn’t believe how good it was.

 COLD though!
 Holy Moly!
 Much colder than regular ice cream.
 I guess the -40 temps had something to do with that.

 I honestly couldn’t believe how rich and delicious this ice cream was!
-I know there are other recipes for ice cream snow that you can make with regular milk, but our recipe was so decadent; I was glad we’d used condensed milk.
+There are other recipes for ice cream snow that you can make with regular milk, but condensed milk makes snow cream much more decadent.

 There was no way we could eat our whole batch of snow ice cream, but I didn’t want it to go to waste, plus, I wanted my older son to taste it, and he wouldn’t be home for a few hours.
 We spooned our leftovers into a shallow, freezer-proof container with a lid, and patted it all down.

 Mmmmm… doesn’t it look delicious?